jkomoros/prompt-garden/README.md

 ```

 This is a collection of Seeds, referred to as a Seed Packet.

+If you use VSCode, there will be Intellisense completions to help you do valid autocompletions in your file and catch errors, e.g. missing properties for different seeds.
+This makes it significantly easier to edit the files than doing it manually.

 The environment.namespace should be changed to a domain you control, like 'komoroske.com'.
 This is a convention to avoid seeds by different authors accidentally stomping on each others toes--you don't have to think about it if you just set it.
 If you're curious for why, read more in section below documentation environment variables to learn more about why namespace is useful.